Central Park West Historic District

-The Central Park West Historic District is located along Central Park West, between 61st and 97th Streets, on the Upper West Side of Manhattan in New York City, United States.
+The Central Park West Historic District is located along Central Park West, between 61st and 97th Streets, on the Upper West Side of Manhattan in New York City, New York, US.
 The district was added to the National Register of Historic Places on November 9, 1982.
 The district encompasses a portion of the Upper West Side-Central Park West Historic District as designated by the New York City Landmarks Preservation Commission, and contains a number of prominent New York City designated landmarks, including the Dakota, a National Historic Landmark.
 The buildings date from the late 19th century to the early 1940s and exhibit a variety of architectural styles.
 The majority of the district's buildings are of neo-Italian Renaissance style, but Art Deco is a popular theme as well.

 History

 The buildings that are part of the historic district were mostly developed in the 1880s through 1930s, following the construction of Central Park.
 This was further spurred by the construction of the Ninth Avenue Elevated, which provided easy access to Lower Manhattan.
 Tenements and row houses lined Amsterdam and Columbus Avenues (formerly Tenth and Ninth Avenues, respectively), while more upscale luxury buildings were built on Central Park West (formerly Eighth Avenue).
 Generally, the further away a lot was from Columbus Avenue and its elevated railway, the more upscale the house was likely to become.
 By the early 20th century, the row houses were destroyed to make way for apartment buildings.
 The construction of the New York City Subway's Eighth Avenue Line in the 1920s accelerated this process of redevelopment.

 The Central Park West Historic District was federally recognized on November 9, 1982, when it was added to the National Register of Historic Places.
 It had been designated by the New York City Landmarks Preservation Commission (LPC) in 1973.
-The LPC designation covered a T-shaped area, which included one block of West 76th Street, two adjacent blocks of Central Park West and a short stretch of West 77th Street, as the Central Park West–76th Street Historic District.
-The local designation and boundaries persisted well past the 1982 National Register listing.
+The LPC had previously designated a T-shaped area, which included one block of West 76th Street, two adjacent blocks of Central Park West and a short stretch of West 77th Street, as the Central Park West–76th Street Historic District.
+The local designation and boundaries are separate from the 1982 National Register listing.

-In 1990 the LPC formally extended the local boundaries of the Central Park West–76th Street Historic District to include almost all of the area included in the boundaries of the federal historic district.
+In 1990 the LPC designated another district, which covers almost all of the area included in the boundaries of the federal historic district.
 The much larger Upper West Side-Central Park West Historic District includes the area from 96th Street to 62nd Street and Central Park West to Amsterdam Avenue.